The Avalon Lab

 What for: To provide science and information that will allow decision- makers at all levels to make informed choices about their future.

-At the Avalon Lab, we see science as a process that requires innovation, passion, collaboration, and discovery.
-A process with the power to transform humanity’s reality and ensure our survival.
+At The Avalon Lab, we view science as a dynamic process of innovation, collaboration, and discovery, a tool with the power to help humanity overcome challenges and transform our shared future.

 Fires are driven by many different factors like weather conditions, topographic features, and fuels.
 In the case of the Kenai Peninsula of Alaska, vegetation change is a very influential factor.
 To determine the relative risk of fire on the peninsula, this NASA Applied Sciences study incorporated some of these factors into a machine-learning algorithm that learns from previous fire events and predicts the probability of future ones.